EuroProofNet/europroofnet.github.io/_pages/WG1/Jun2022/dedukti-school-1.md

 - 10:30-10:45 break

 - 10:45-11:45 How to handle systems using automated theorem provers?
-[Guillaume Burel](http://web4.ensiie.fr/~guillaume.burel/)
+[Guillaume Burel](http://web4.ensiie.fr/~guillaume.burel/) will show how automated theorem provers (ATPs) can be used to obtain proofs for Dedukti.
+First, he will present how existing ATPs, namely [Zenon Modulo](https://github.com/Deducteam/zenon_modulo), [ArchSAT](https://github.com/Gbury/archsat) and [iProverModulo](https://github.com/gburel/iProverModulo), were instrumented to produce Dedukti proofs directly.
+Then, he will talk about systems that do not produce complete Dedukti proofs, but only traces describing coarse-grain steps like in the [TSTP format](http://www.tptp.org/TSTP/).
+Complete Dedukti proofs can be reconstructed from such traces, using a tool like [Ekstrakto](https://github.com/Deducteam/ekstrakto) and Dedukti-producing ATPs to fill out the missing details.

 - 11:45-12:15 Predicate subtyping with proof irrelevance, [Gabriel Hondet](http://www.lsv.fr/~hondet/)